This section isn't about us...it's about showcasing the great work our clients have done in implementing the EVPs we developed with them.

 The resulting EVP highlighted the role of Finance in underpinning the economy, the pride, growth opportunities and team success enjoyed by employees and the influence they could exert in their roles to make tangible differences to the operations of different parts of government.
 The key was to showcase Finance as an enabler rather than a "checker".

-How this work played-out can be seen in the various careers pages on the organisation's website (click the link)
+How this work played-out can be seen in the various careers pages on the organisation's website (click the logo)

 Competing in a challenging talent market and operating as an essential service, PFD Foods recognised there was a shortage of talent in the market and needed to be seen as a first-choice employer for the calibre of people the organisation needed to recruit and retain.